Classic Series Debut

 - Order Versus Chaos/Yin-Yang Clash: He takes the side of chaos in an endless, cosmic chess match versus the White Guardian.

-Eternals (Fifth Doctor)
+Eternals (Fifth and Seventh Doctors)

 The Eternals were beings of immense power but limited creativity.
 They used the thoughts and emotions of so-called Ephemerals (their word for mortals) for their own ends.

-- Blue and Orange Morality: The Eternals shown in "Enlightenment", like Striker and Marriner, simply do not understand human/Time Lord morality.
+- Blue-and-Orange Morality: The Eternals shown in "Enlightenment", like Striker and Marriner, simply do not understand human/Time Lord morality.
 Wrack is a bit more of a clear-cut villain, but still has shades of this.

 - Complete Immortality: The Eternals dwell in the domain of Eternity, rather than the smaller one of Time.
 This means they are unaffected by Time and thus unaging.
 Another factor is that Eternals cannot be destroyed, only transferred back to Eternity.
 However, in the Doctor Who Magazine comic Uninvited Guest, the Seventh Doctor might have found a loophole.